What’s the worst fitness advice you’ve ever heard?

 “Push through the pain”

-We always tell our clients that if you feel pain to stop the exercise immediately because there is always an alternative we can do to work the muscles.
+We always tell our clients that if they feel the pain to stop the exercise immediately because there is always an alternative we can do to work the muscles.
 Kim MacKenzie, a certified Pilates and fitness instructor and owner of Fitness with Kim agreed, “Exercise is hard and can be painful, but there’s a difference between good pain and bad pain.
 Good pain is when your muscles are getting stronger and more flexible.
 Bad pain is when you’re hurting yourself.

 Yes, the only way to get stronger, leaner, faster, is to push yourself.